 - Thirdly, review student progress and comprehension.

-- Fourthly, assist with lessons and communicate frequently with teacher and mentor.
+- Fourthly, assist with lessons and communicate frequently with teacher and success coaches.

 - Lastly, read aloud with your student daily (especially in grades K-2)